PHOTO:

 Product Photography

-Role: Set design, Photography, Editing
+Role: Set design, Studio Photographer, Editing